 - 1. Receives the report. - 2.
 Notes the content of the report. - 3.
-Recommends to Council that the Proposed Natural Resources Plan for the Wellington Region proceed to notification, having had particular regard to section 32 of the Resource Management Act 1991. - 4.
-Recommends the Council approves a 40 working day period for submissions, with public notification on 31 July 2015 and the period for submissions closing on 25 September 2015. - 5.
-Recommends that Council authorises Councillor Laidlaw, Councillor Co-Chair of Te Upoko Taiao Natural Resource Management Committee, to approve any minor errors or alterations of minor effect to the Proposed Natural Resources Plan for the Wellington Region before it is publicly notified on 31 July 2015.
+Approves the Proposed Natural Resources Plan for the Wellington Region proceeding to public notification. - 4.
+Approves a 40 working day period for submissions, with public notification on 31 July 2015 and the period for submissions closing on 25 September 2015. - 5.
+Authorises Councillor Laidlaw, Councillor Co-Chair of Te Upoko Taiao Natural Resource Management Committee, to approve any minor errors or alterations of minor effect to the Proposed Natural Resources Plan for the Wellington Region before it is publicly notified on 31 July 2015.

 Report prepared by: Report approved by: Report approved by: